 How Much Does it Cost for Ceiling Installation?

 There are various costs associated with installing a ceiling in any room of a house.
 Things that must be considered are location in the home as well as size of the area.
 Both can greatly affect both labor and material costs.
-If you are planning to install a drywall ceiling, expect to pay much more in both material and labor costs than when using a drop ceiling.
+See the full cost breakdown below.

 National Install a Ceiling Costs

 Cost data is based on actual project costs as reported by ImproveNet members.